 The biggest struggles for us with not having a tumble dryer are weather dependency and a lack of suitable dedicated spaces (indoors and out).
 If the weather is not playing ball, I will usually place the rack inside next to a sheltered window (rain can’t blow in, but moisture can escape).
 The deck is uncovered and we don’t have a garage.
 If it is cold and damp or I need to accelerate drying, I will place the rack near one of our heaters (at a safe distance away).
 For single items I sometimes cheat with our bathroom’s heated towel rail.

 No matter what the weather or position, drying laundry here is front and centre.
 It isn’t ideal for visitors or for my own desire for a tidy orderly looking home.
 Our new house is being built with open floor area in the laundry utility room where racks can be placed, if/as required.
 There is also a small under cover area outside the laundry door.
-We will be installing an outdoor clothesline (restricted placement due to covenant, but still functional) and I have requested hubby build a hard rail clothesline for outdoor drying blankets and other heavy items.
+We’ll be installing an outdoor clothesline (restricted placement due to covenant, but still functional) and I have requested hubby build a hard rail clothesline for outdoor drying blankets and other heavy items if the clothesline can’t manage.